quasarframework/quasar-ui-qcalendar/docs/src/pages/latest-news/articles/2021-05-01_writing-your-first-article.md

 </div>
 ```

-But then I thoughht, instead of everyone that writes an artcle duplication the same code (and to keep a consistent look and feel), I'd just put it into a component, reference it in my yaml and then use it.
+But then I thought, instead of everyone that writes an article duplicating the same code (and to keep a consistent look and feel), I'd just put it into a component, reference it in my yaml and then use it.

 The yaml part of this article now has: